Fuel-Link/market-analysis/README.md

 localhost:5000/updateData?org=orgName&token=your_token_here
 ```

-This is currently still using the csv to update the db, in the future it will use a web scraper to fetch the data.
+This is will use the API https://precoscombustiveis.dgeg.gov.pt/api/PrecoComb/PMD, to fetch fuel prices.

 Old method of calling predictions: